This post was updated on February 12, 2021. It was originally published on May 19, 2020.

 CSS Profile: Although processes vary by school, you may have the ability to easily update your CSS profile with your family’s new financial situation.
 Be sure to contact your school’s financial aid office to find out what you need to do.

 Colleges need to fill seats every year.
-Filling seats for this upcoming school year has been much more challenging as students hesitate to enroll or change their plans due to uncertainty in the midst of the pandemic.
-With enrollment in all likelihood dropping this year, some schools are more willing to give aid—and give it in creative ways.
+Filling seats for this upcoming school year will once again be more challenging as students hesitate to enroll or change their plans as the pandemic lingers.
+With enrollment in all likelihood falling again in 2021, some schools are more willing to give aid—and give it in creative ways.

 At the very least, contact the school(s) financial aid office and learn what the process is for appeal.